-Energy costs include investments in supply-side equipment, such as wind and gas turbines, transmission and clean fuels production infrastructure, and operating costs of the equipment, such as operations and maintenance and fuel.
-In the decarbonization scenarios, energy costs also include investments in more efficient or electrified demand-side equipment, such as electric vehicles and heat pumps.
+Energy costs include investments in supply-side equipment, such as wind and gas turbines, transmission and clean fuels production infrastructure; and operating costs of the equipment, such as operations and maintenance and fuel.
+In the decarbonization scenarios, energy costs also include investments in more efficient or electrified demand side equipment, such as electric vehicles and heat pumps.
 The costs of decarbonization include investments in these categories that are greater than in the Reference Scenario.
-For example, expanding the electricity sector with rapid electrification of end uses requires more investment than in the Reference Scenario, where loads stay relatively consistent.
+For example, the expanding electricity sector with rapid electrification of end uses requires more investment than in the Reference Scenario, where loads stay relatively consistent.

 Additional equipment costs for decarbonization are largely offset by savings from the avoided purchase of fossil fuels.
 The decarbonization costs are the net difference in costs between the decarbonization scenarios and the Reference Scenario.
 There are additional costs and benefits not included in this calculation - the analysis considers only direct infrastructure and operating costs and does not include other categories, such as growth in jobs.
-Health benefits to Washington residents from improved air quality are also not included in these totals.
+Health benefits to Washington residents from improved air quality are also not included in these totals, however the health benefits and their impact on net costs is covered at the end of this section.

-Annual energy spending37 as a percentage of GDP averaged over the 30-year period from 2020 to 2050 is only slightly higher than the Reference Scenario for the decarbonization scenarios as Figure 12 shows.
+Annual energy spending36 as a percentage of GDP averaged over the 30-year period from 2020 to 2050 is only slightly higher than the Reference Scenario for the decarbonization scenarios as Figure 12 shows.
 Rapid electrification and efficiency measures, transmission expansion and access to out-of-state resources achieve the lowest costs in the Electrification Scenario.